DVTI supports the development of web development curricula to help our local workforce find technology jobs.

 Tech training in the Diablo Valley

-DVTI would like to see more residents in the Diablo Valley choose to learn to develop custom websites.
-The benefits to the programmer are many:
+DVTI would like to see more residents in the Diablo Valley choose to learn web development technologies.
+The benefits to our residents are many:

 High hourly rates and salaries